Beware of Used Record Dealers and "Collectors"

 The monetary premium you pay for DECCA is for the relative rarity of the Decca "brand name" on the jacket and on the inner label, and the subsequent extra demand for them.
 This "extra demand" is due to the hype and nonsense (discussed below) of the used record dealers and "collectors", who are usually the same people.
 It is not based, in any manner, on the superior technical quality of the Decca record.

-The only practical advantage Decca has is in their (later) box sets, where the records can be played in chronological order, without constantly changing LPs, in contrast to their London equivalents, which were meant to be used with "automatic" turntables, which had records "stacked" above the platter.
+The only practical advantage Decca has is in their (early) box sets, where the records can be played in chronological order, without constantly changing LPs.
+This is in contrast to their (early) London equivalents, which were meant to be used with "automatic" turntables, which had records "stacked" above the platter.
+Later box sets, for both Decca and London, are the same, and can be played in chronological order.

 Of course, the "collectors" and the dealers will tell you that Deccas, all of them, are consistently superior to Londons and, further, that the earliest pressed Deccas are "the best of them all".
 The fact that both the Deccas, and the earliest pressings, are also the rarest and most difficult to find, is just another "unfortunate (and innocent) coincidence", of course.